Acelucky13/WordleApp2/README.md

 The following **optional** features are implemented:

-- [ ] App displays a reset button on the top left to reset the game (but make no changes to the settings)
+- [ ] App displays a reset button on the top left to reset the game (but make no changes to the settings) added new icon images for app to look more elegant.
 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!